Taylor rule: History

 The concept of a policy rule emerged as part of the discussion on whether monetary policy should be based on intuition/discretion.
 The discourse began at the beginning of the 19th century.
 The first formal debate forum was launched in the 1920s by the US House Committee on Banking and Currency.
-In the hearing on the so-called Strong bill in 1923. the conflict in the views on the monetary policy clearly appeared.
-New York Fed Governor Benjamin Strong Jr., supported by Professors John R. Commons and Irving Fisher, was concerned about the Fed's practices that attempted to ensure price stability.
+In the hearing on the so-called Strong bill, introduced in 1923 by Representative James G. Strong of Kansas, the conflict in the views on monetary policy clearly appeared.
+New York Fed Governor Benjamin Strong Jr. (no relation to Representative Strong), supported by Professors John R. Commons and Irving Fisher, was concerned about the Fed's practices that attempted to ensure price stability.
 In his opinion, Federal Reserve policy regarding the price level could not guarantee long-term stability.
-After the death of the congressman, a political debate on changing the Fed's policy was suspended.
-The Fed was dominated at that time by Strong and his New York Reserve Bank.
+After the death of Governor Strong in 1928, political debate on changing the Fed's policy was suspended.
+The Fed had been dominated by Strong and his New York Reserve Bank.

 After the Great Depression hit the country, policies came under debate.
 Irving Fisher opined, "this depression was almost wholly preventable and that it would have been prevented if Governor Strong had lived, who was conducting open-market operations with a view of bringing about stability".
 Later on, monetarists such as Milton Friedman and Anna Schwartz agreed that high inflation could be avoided if the Fed managed the quantity of money more consistently.

-The 1960s recession in the US was accompanied by relatively high interest rates.
-After the Bretton Woods agreement collapsed, policymakers focused on keeping interest rates low, which yielded the Great Inflation of 1970.